arielgee/Sage-Like/.misc/tasks.md

 ## Next - cherry-pick to Manifest-v3-migration-Px
-* in popup status bar the link 'Options Page' is not visible when bk is dark
-* import css warning about remote url should include the urls ?
 * in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`